 Returning to work after a mental health issue can be daunting.

-You may have lost some of your confidence and aren’t sure what sort of reception you are going to receive when you return to work.
+You may have lost some of your confidence and aren’t sure what sort of reception you are going to receive.

-- Speak to your mental health professional about your progress and what you think you will be able to do at work.
+- Speak to your mental health professional about your progress and what you think you will be able to do.

 - Keep in touch with your employer while you are away and contribute to your return-to-work plan.
 The plan can include your start date, hours of work, duties, tasks to avoid, support to be provided, and review dates.

 - Stay positive and focus your energy on what you can do, instead of what you cannot do.
 Try not to think about the past, but instead look ahead to where you are trying to go in life.